ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Depending on the Origin's token challenge, Clients can request and cache more than one token using an issuance protocol.
-Cached tokens help improve privacy by separating the time of token issuance from the time of token redemption, and also allows Clients to avoid any overhead of receiving new tokens via the issuance protocol.
+Cached tokens help improve privacy by separating the time of token issuance from the time of token redemption, and also allow Clients to reduce the overhead of receiving new tokens via the issuance protocol.

 As a consequence, Origins that send token challenges which are compatible with